 Just as the body, we see in the mirror every day can often function at below optimum level so can our unseen “inner body”.
 As much as every single cell of our earthly forms are connected, working together in magnificent ways as we live our daily lives, the health of the inner body is just as important, connecting us to the higher consciousness available to us but rarely experienced.
 The chakras can be described as the architecture of this inner body.

-Seven wheels of spinning energy located at the midline of the body, beginning at the base of the spine and ending at the very top of the crown of the head.
+Seven wheels of spinning energy located at the midline of the body, beginning at the base of the spine with the Root Chakra , the Sacral Chakra in the belly, the Solar Plexus Chakra located at the solar plexus, the Heart Chakra at the center of the heart, the Throat Chakra in the center of the neck, the 3rd Eye Chakra in the center of the head and ending at the very top of the crown of the head with the Crown Chakra.
 Each chakra is connected to different aspects of the human experience, and when one of these “wheels” is out of balance, it causes a chain reaction affecting the energy centers connected to it.

 Much like a torn hamstring can result in several other physical problems in the legs, sacrum and upper back muscles, a deficient first chakra; for example, can throw the entire system out of order.
 There are chakra tests that can help us determine which of our energy centers are out of balance.